- We offer unique information on enterprise software with unmatched accuracy and accuracy measurements.

 In our view, the information commonly available from both SAP and SAP surrogates (those that make money from SAP, Deloitte, Accenture, Gartner, and Forrester) is of deficient quality.
 SAP and its proxies provide “negative information” all the time.
 It is both information designed to get companies to make decisions against their interests and information that is both false and designed to take business away from the competition.

 Therefore, what is “positive” or “negative” is dependent upon one’s perspective.
 The “positive” declaration of one course of action is necessarily a negative statement towards other action sources.

 SAP and SAP consulting firms hide important information from prospects and sell applications and implementations based on revenue rather than customer needs.
 This explains why there is so much waste in the SAP market.

 We perform all types of research, which illuminates things that very few people know.
 But to do so means following the evidence rather than working from the hypothesis and then trying to find information to support it.

 Hopefully, this answers questions as to why Brightwork provides the type of research and coverage we do.

 If you have any other questions about this or other topics, please reach out to us.

-You can contact us by using the chat bubble in the lower left-hand corner of this website and leave us a message.
+- Contact us with the chat bubble in the lower right-hand corner of this website or text us at...